hide-your-code/weather_compose_clean_architecture/README.md

 ## :hammer: How to build app

-- Using android 13 and above to build app.
 - Using the newest version of Android Studio Canary.
 - You must add `BASE_URL`, `API_KEY` and `MAPS_API_KEY` inside `local.properties` to build and run Weapose app, like the code below: